Incredible Wildlife In Jasper National Park And The BEST Places To See Them

 Do Not Feed Wildlife

-Feeding wildlife in Jasper National Park can be a death sentence to the animal.
-They learn that humans can be a food source and can become destructive and dangerous in their pursuit to get human food.
+They learn that humans can be a food source and become destructive and dangerous in their pursuit of human food.

 We always hear about bears in this type of situation.
 But it applies to small animals as well.
 Chipmunks are notorious for being cute and getting fed.
 Don’t do it.
 By enforcing the behavior, the chipmunk now relies on handouts.